ihcsim/compose-wso2/README.md

 The [Governance Registry](http://wso2.com/products/governance-registry/) is used to provide a shared governance partition backed by a MySQL database, as documented [here](https://docs.wso2.com/display/ESB490/Governance+Partition+in+a+Remote+Registry).
 The database `registrydb` is created by the `scripts/mysql/init.sql` script on-start.

 To test the shared governance partition set-up, navigate to the `/_system/governance` registry from any of the web consoles.
 Add or modify some resources, and expect the changes to be seen in the web consoles of other components.
-(Some components seem to pick up the changes later.)

 There are two others adjustments I had to make to get this to work: